Tool/solver to resolve the Lights Out levels, a puzzle game based on a change of state/color of the cells of a grid (and its neighbours).

 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-Lights Out is an electronic game composed of a grid of lighted (sometimes with bulbs) or numbered cells (originally 5 by 5).
+Lights Out (or Flip Tiles game) is an electronic puzzle game composed of a grid of lighted (sometimes with bulbs or switches) or numbered cells (originally 5x5) which consists of turning off all the lights in a grid.

 At the start of the game, a pattern of cells is lit (different states).
-By pressing one of the boxes, it switches state (it goes from on to off, or from off to on or changes color), as well as the four adjacent boxes (neighboring top, right, bottom and left).
+By pressing one of the boxes, it acts like a switch, it changes state (it goes from on to off, or flips from off to on or changes color), as well as the four adjacent boxes (neighboring top, right, bottom and left).

 The goal of the game is to switch all the lights to the off (or on) position, preferably by pressing as few boxes as possible.